Travis Jones (defensive lineman)

-Travis Jones (born October 15, 1999) is an American football nose tackle for the Baltimore Ravens of the National Football League (NFL).
-He played college football at UConn.
-Jones was drafted by the Ravens in the 3rd round, 76th overall in the 2022 NFL Draft.
+Travis Jones (born October 15, 1999) is an American professional football nose tackle for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the UConn Huskies and was selected by the Ravens in the 3rd round, 76th overall in the 2022 NFL draft.

-Career
+Early life

 Jones attended Wilbur Cross High School in New Haven, Connecticut.
 He committed to the University of Connecticut to play college football.

+College career

 Jones played at UConn from 2018 to 2021.
-He did not play in 2020, due to Connecticut canceling their season due to the COVID-19 pandemic.
-He finished his career with 134 tackles and 8.5 sacks.
+He did not play in 2020, after Connecticut canceling their season due to the COVID-19 pandemic.
+He finished his college career with 134 tackles and 8.5 sacks.

 Professional career

-Jones was drafted by the Baltimore Ravens in the third round, 76th overall, of the 2022 NFL Draft.
+Jones was drafted by the Baltimore Ravens in the third round, 76th overall, of the 2022 NFL draft.
+He recorded his first sack in Week 6 against the New York Giants.